osrf/gazebo_tutorials/ros_roslaunch/tutorial.md

 [[file:figs/PR2_GasStation.png|800px]]

-Note: at this writing there are still a lot of errors and warnings from the console output that need to be fixed from the PR2's URDF due to Gazebo API changes.
+Note: at this writing there are still a lot of errors and warnings from the console output that need to be fixed from the PR2's URDF due to Gazebo-classic API changes.

 ----

 ### "Model Database" Robot Spawn Method

-The second method of spawning robots into Gazebo allows you to include your robot within the `.world` file, which seems cleaner and more convenient but also requires you to add your robot to the Gazebo model database by setting an environment variable.
-This environment variable is required because of the separation of ROS dependencies from Gazebo; URDF package paths cannot be used directly inside `.world` files because Gazebo does not have a notion of ROS packages.
+The second method of spawning robots into Gazebo-classic allows you to include your robot within the `.world` file, which seems cleaner and more convenient but also requires you to add your robot to the Gazebo-classic model database by setting an environment variable.
+This environment variable is required because of the separation of ROS dependencies from Gazebo; URDF package paths cannot be used directly inside `.world` files because Gazebo-classic does not have a notion of ROS packages.

 To accomplish this method, you must make a new model database that contains just your single robot.
-This isn't the cleanest way to load your URDF into Gazebo but accomplishes the goal of not having to keep two copies of your robot URDF on your computer.
-If the following instructions are confusing, refer back to the [Gazebo Model Database](http://gazebosim.org/user_guide/started__models__database.html) documentation to understand why these steps are required.
+This isn't the cleanest way to load your URDF into Gazebo-classic but accomplishes the goal of not having to keep two copies of your robot URDF on your computer.
+If the following instructions are confusing, refer back to the [Gazebo-classic Model Database](http://gazebosim.org/user_guide/started__models__database.html) documentation to understand why these steps are required.

 We will assume your ROS workspace file hierarchy is setup as described in the above sections.
 The only difference is that now a `model.config` file is added to your `MYROBOT_description` package like so: